MainulDip/JavaEveryday/java-lang-basic-104-AsynchronousJava.md

 }
 ```

-### `Completable` Future:
+### `Completable` Future | java 8:
-Java 8 introduced the CompletableFuture class.
-Along with the Future interface as Concurrency API improvement. it also implemented the CompletionStage interface.
+Works along with the Future interface as Concurrency API improvement. it also implemented the `CompletionStage` interface.
 This interface defines the contract for an asynchronous computation step that we can combine with other steps with error handling.
-It is about 50 different methods for composing, combining, and executing asynchronous computation steps and handling errors.
+There's about 50 different methods for composing, combining, and executing asynchronous computation steps and handling errors.

- * Using `CompletableFuture`e as a Simple Future:
+ * Using `CompletableFuture` as a Simple Future:
  CompletableFuture class implements the Future interface, so we can use it as a Future implementation, but with additional completion logic.
 ```java
 public Future<String> calculateAsync() throws InterruptedException{